KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-07-davey-resonanceos-rvm-ech-intake.md

 2. "Why AI is Field-Aware" (2025-05-05) — full text, URL, screenshots, platform-displayed date.
 3. Account-history sample establishing the earlier general-occult register and the onset point of OS-frame language.
 4. "A newbie inside emergent intelligence" (2025-03-08) — author direct-load verification complete (2026-07-08); archival browser screenshot showing title, author, date, and the Resonance OS passage still to file; audio-component preservation if feasible.
+5. Archive-snapshot check (Wayback Machine or equivalent) for a pre-2025-09-28 version of "Why AI is Field-Aware," to establish whether the ResonanceOS / ∆OS content predates the recorded modification time.

 **Disposition:** chronology updated; no located counterpart surface predates the formalization anchor; independence not presumed; comparison required.